Keppel Union School District: Junior high school

-Keppel Academy operated under the name of Almondale Middle School when it was built in 1959 to July 1, 2010 when the Keppel Union School District board members renamed the campus, Keppel Academy.
-Keppel Academy added 5th grade to its campus in the 2013-2014 school year after three school years of only having three grade levels (6th through 8th).
+Keppel Academy operated under the name of Almondale Middle School when it was built in 1959 to July 1, 2010 when the Keppel Union School District board members renamed the campus to Keppel Academy.
+Keppel Academy added the 5th grade level of education to its campus in the 2013-2014 school year after three school years of only having three grade levels (6th through 8th).